davidsneighbour/hugo-theme/theme/content/theme-documentation/_index.md

 ## License

-This themes source code is licensed under the [MIT License](LICENSE-MIT.md).
+This theme's source code is licensed under the [MIT License](LICENSE-MIT.md).
 The theme documenation in `theme/content` is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE-CC-BY-NC-4.0.md).